Francesco-Marhel/TruthProbe/README.md

 measurements in full; no tool prints an automatic verdict, and the model is passed explicitly to every command.
 A run is certified by its in-code checks, not by its launch conditions.
+(All scripts in this repository were generated using a Large Language Model (LLM) under my direct guidance and supervision).

 The calculated truth directions and extracted semantic weights are organized in the `Data/` directory, divided by model architecture.
 Each folder contains both the raw PyTorch weights (`.pt`) for direct implementation,